-This section describes the subject-matter, nature and purpose, duration of the processing, the type(s) of personal data being processed, and the categories of data subjects that may be processed depending on the nature of the Services and role of each of Hopin and Customer:
+The below sets out the subject-matter, nature and purpose, duration of the processing, the type(s) of personal data being processed, and the categories of data subjects that may be processed depending on the nature of the Services and role of each of Hopin and Customer:

 Data Processing Details

-Processing of data related to the Services as described in the Main Agreement
+Processing of data related to the Services as described in the Main Agreement.